abigalekim/old_website/_pages/courses.md

 Extracurriculars: none

 #### Reflection
 Most of the classes I took this semester (data structures, discrete math, and linear algebra) are pretty standard for a computer science curriculum.
 However, I really enjoyed 15-122 and 15-151.
-I found the programming assignments for 15-122 interesting and fun, and Mackey is an unforgettable lecturer.
+I found the programming assignments for 15-122 interesting and fun, and Professor Mackey, who teaches Concepts, is an unforgettable lecturer.

 I took a pretty light course load this semester, as I figured I would need time to find friends, become adjusted to college, and find a couple of clubs I liked.
 The workload was surprisingly more difficult than I thought it would be, so I spent less time doing the things I mentioned above.
 For instance, I joined 0 clubs, and found friends at office hours for 15-122 and 15-151.